Greg-otol/BlueEdtech_M3_Projeto4_BackEnd/README.md

 + MongoDB Atlas

-Nesse novo projeto do Rick and Morty, temos uma autenticação realizada através do Login do usuário com JWT, onde podemos criar e visualizar os usuários cadastrados e também a criação, atualização, remoção e busca por ID ou nome dos personagens dentro do banco de dados MongoDB Atlas.
+In this new Rick and Morty project, we have an authentication performed through the User Login with JWT, where we can create and view registered users and also create, update, remove and search by ID or character name within the MongoDB database Atlas.

 <div style="display: flex;" style="gap: 10;">